🔎 Try our FREE mortgage search engine

 2024 Predictions (updated October 2024)

-• The Canadian economy continues to show signs of weakness and inflation is trending towards the 2% target, which prompted the Bank of Canada to feel comfortable administering more monetary loosening by cutting rates.
+• The Canadian economy continues to show signs of weakness and recent inflation figures dipped to 1.6% last month, below the 2% target.
+This has prompted the Bank of Canada to cut rates further to avoid inflation further decelerating and potentially risking deflation.

 Will Interest Rates in Canada Go Down in 2024?